guzey/guzey.github.io1/_posts/2017-07-29-philosophers-for-sale.md

 "Ask him!"
 "I'm afraid he'll bite me!"
 "Don't be afraid, he's tame."
-"So, Diogenis, where are your from?"
+"So, Diogenes, where are you from?"
 "From everywhere!"
 "What are you like?"
 "I'm like Heracles!"